hakanolgun/notes-from-books/react_native_optimization.md

+# PART 1
+## 01 - Pay attention to UI re-renders
+- Issue: Incorrect state updates cause extraneous rendering cycles
+- By default, a component re-render if its parent is re-rendering or the props are different.
+This means that your component’s render method can sometimes run, even if their props didn’t change.
+This is an acceptable tradeoff in most scenarios, as comparing the two objects (the previous and current props) would take longer.
+- Note: Performing premature optimizations may have a counter-positive effect.
+Try looking at performance issues as soon as you spot dropped frames or undesired performance within your app.
+- Solution: Profile with Flipper and find out what are the causes for re-render.
+Optimize the number of state updates and use memoized components when needed.
+Atomic state.

+## 02 - Use dedicated components for certain layouts
+- Issue: You are unaware of the higher-order components that are provided with React Native.
+Like FlatList.
+Or FlashList for better.

+## 03 - Think twice before you pick an external library
+- Be more selective and use smaller specialized library

+`import moment from 'moment';` 67KB

+`import dayjs from 'dayjs';` 2KB

+`import { map } from 'lodash';` instead `import map from 'lodash/map';`

+## 04 - Always remember to use libraries which dedicated to mobile
+- Issue: Not optimized libraries cause battery drain and slow down the app.
+The OS may limit your application’s capabilities.

+## 05 - Find the balance between native and JavaScript
+- Issues: Issue: While working on native modules, you draw the line in the wrong place between native and JavaScript abstractions

+## 06 * Animate at 60FPS - no matter what
+- Issue: Use native solutions to achieve smooth animations and a ges- ture-driven interface at 60FPS.
+JS-driven animations are occupying the bridge traffic and slowing down the application.
+- Solution: react-native-gesture-handler with Reanimated.
+Also wait for New Architecture for startTransition API.

+## 07 - Replace Lottie with Rive
+- use rive for better performance while using animations

+## 08 - Optimize your app’s JavaScript bundle
+- Issue: Metro, the default JS bundler for React Native, produces a bundle that’s too large.
+- Solution: Use different bundlers like Re.Pack, ESBuild etc.
+- Benefits: Ship less JavaScript to your users.
+Save devel- opers’ time when bundling.

+# PART 2

 ## 01 - Always run the latest React Native version to access the new features
 - So you'll get better performance, newer features and easier updating work